dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 ### Deploying Sepago

-**NOTE:** Deploying the Sepago solution will require you to setup a new Log Analytics workspace.
+>**Note**: Deploying the Sepago solution will require you to setup a new Log Analytics workspace.
 If you already have a Log Analytics workspace deployed for WVD monitoring, skip to the next section.

 1. Sign in to the [Azure Portal](https://portal.azure.com/) .